Here’s a quick list of currently available scanner models that I recommend for people doing album art scanning.

 Scanners with CIS Sensors

 Canon CanoScan LiDE 120 (MSRP: $69.99 US) Canon’s basic LiDE model.
 A cheap and readily available scanner model that will produce quite satisfactory results.
 A used older-model LiDE scanner is a great second scanner if you just want something that will make nice-looking optical disc scans.
-This model is fully supported on Windows and Mac OS X, and will be supported in an upcoming SANE release on Linux.
-(The previous model LiDE 110 has “complete” support in SANE.)
+This model is fully supported on Windows, Mac OS X, and Linux (if your distribution has a recent SANE version).
 USB-powered (no separate power cord).

 Epson Perfection V19 (MSRP: $69.99 US) Epson’s entry-level photo scanner.
 A bit harder to find than the Canon model.
 Fully supported on Windows and Mac OS X. Works on Linux, but requires a binary blob (x86/x86_64 only).
 USB-powered (no separate power cord).
 The slightly more expensive V39 doesn’t add any features useful for cover art scanning.